FreeRADIUS/freeradius-server/README.md

 or submit a code patch, please use the GitHub issue tracker for the freeradius-server [repository](https://github.com/FreeRADIUS/freeradius-server).
+However, it is nearly always best to raise the issue on the mailing lists first to determine whether it really is a defect or missing feature.

 Instructions for gathering data for defect reports can be found in ``doc/bugs.md`` or on the [wiki](https://wiki.freeradius.org/project/bug-reports).